-The ASP.NET includes the base libraries from the .NET framework, but also includes libraries for common web patterns.
+The ASP.NET includes the base libraries from the .NET framework but also includes libraries for common web patterns.
 One such library is Model View Controller (MVC), which enables you to use the MVC design pattern for designing web apps and sites.
-The MVC pattern lets you build a web application as a composition of three roles - a business layer, a display layer and an input control.
+The MVC pattern lets you build a web application as a composition of three roles - a business layer, a display layer, and input control.

 3. Common Language Runtime